 by Skip Via

-There are two common recommendations for maintaining and increasing the population of native bee species: plant native plants and provide a bee house of some kind so that the insects can deposit their eggs and have a safe place for their larvae until the spring when they emerge.
+There are two common recommendations for maintaining and increasing the population of native bee species: plant native plants and provide a bee house of some kind so that the insects can overwinter or deposit their eggs and have a safe place for their larvae until the spring when they emerge.
 This article describes an attempt to do these as complementary processes.

 In the image above, you see the beginnings of the Bee and Bee.
 The outer frame is scrounged barn wood from a neighbor’s property–with permission, of course.
 The tree segment came from another neighbor who was removing a dead tree from their yard.
 The small house was cobbled together from a commercial item that had fallen into disrepair.
 All are screwed or glued into the frame or back.